 We completely get it.
 As much as you love your little furball, it can become stressful and tiring when they won’t stop crying.
 And when it keeps you up at night, it can all feel a little too much.

 But whatever you do, don’t yell at your pooch.
 None of it is his fault, and things will get better.
+You just need to give him time to adjust.
 In the meantime, yelling at him won’t improve the situation.
 It may make him stop in the short term, but ultimately, it will hurt the relationship between you and frankly, it just isn’t fair.

 If you feel that it’s all becoming a bit too much, the best thing to do is take some time out.
 Make sure your pup is in a safe place and take a short walk outside to calm down.
 Alternatively, ask a friend or family member to take over puppy duties for a few hours.